 Before putting your pen to the paper, you should warm up by writing several lines of the text on a piece of scrap paper to get the feel of the pen on the paper.
 Beware of the "ink blob" --right after dipping, the pen usually contains excessive ink which will fall onto the paper as soon as it touches it (it's a better practice to apply ink to the pen carefully with an eyedropper).
 Keep a piece of scrap paper handy on which to write a few squiggles on to remove the excess ink before lettering on the paper.
-Its also a good idea to keep a sheet of clean paper under your hand to keep it off the paper you're writing on.
+Its also highly recommended that you keep a sheet of clean paper under your hand to keep it off the paper you're writing on.
 The oils and moisture from your hand can affect the way the paper accepts inks and paints.
+Some scribes even make a cover sheet that covers the entire scroll except for the area that they are working on.

-When ready, go ahead and letter the text, using the previously lettered version on graph paper as your guide.
+When ready, go ahead and letter the text, using the previously lettered version on graph paper (if you made one), or printed copy of the text including all of the correct dates and names, as your guide.
 If a line of the text on your graph paper version extends a little over the margin, then scrunch up your lettering a little to compensate.
-Since you've lettered the text once, you should have a good feel for how it should fit the space.
 Don't be afraid to hyphenate words when necessary.
 It looks better to use some hyphenation than to scrunch your lettering up too much.
 In some early period hands it was typical to just break off wherever you happened to be when you came to the right margin, it makes for a nicely right-justified text block, but results in some odd breaks in the words!